xCyni/xCynis-Skyblock-Pack/README.md

 The FPS Friendly version has only the Skyblock textures.
 It does not include the Minecraft assets, mod guis, or even animations.
 It also removes more useless textures.

-### Description
-xCyni's Skyblock Pack is a 32x texture pack made for Hypixel Skyblock consisting of textures from many different packs, such as PacksHQ, FurfSky Reborn, and Skyblock Overhaul.
-You can join [the discord](https://discord.gg/QremRHP) to hang out, report bugs, leave feedback, and more.
 ### Credits
 #### Owner
 - forge>badlion#7891